The Mezzo Void

 Is There Such a Thing as Original Thought?: My Take- 10/29/24

 I sometimes wonder if there is such a thing as original thought, in an age where we are being clobbered by the metaphorical bludgeon of AI.
-Mass amounts of information are being generated making us feel as though our brains are expendable.
+Mass amounts of information are being generated; making us feel as though our brains are expendable.
 It’s also true that we all borrow from the same experiences; we all borrow from the same literary word cloud.
 While it seems like everything that there is to say has already been said and done, we recycle old ideas.
 We can cite many examples of this throughout history.

 An artist by the name of Claude Monet fell under the influence of early impressionsists but became famous for his interpretation by painting under a different lighting condition.
 It becomes apparent that there is a bit of Monet in all of us who offer up our own context but it was a philosopher named Albert Camus who takes this a bit further.
 He states "The struggle itself toward the heights is enough to fill a man's heart.
 One must imagine Sisyphus happy."
 Camus alludes to the notion that by struggling to have an original idea; we tap into that originality.
 This is irreverent making the ultimate absurdity- the ability to find satisfaction in chasing our pursuits; regardless of the outcome.

 Philosophy teaches us that we enjoy being on the wheel of independent thought or at least chasing it.
 The relationship between ontological inquiry (what we know) and epistemology (what we think we know) invites us to explore how we extract insights from the totality of our experiences; distilling new meanings.
-What I propose is that originality is not what is needed but transformation is in the realm of human expression.
-Creativity is not solely restricted to just the novelty of ideas.
-In using our senses to filter out perspectives like a light refracted on our disposition- habitual way of thinking, we learn that revisionism matters and that the journey is just as important as the final product.
+By re-imaging and questioning what we inherit, we unveil an awareness that is no longer just about creating an original thought.
+It is about crafting our own ideas, responding to our own evolving nature and our sense of the world that we live in.

 Hopefully we develop an appreciation for the evolution of concepts, since we bring old topics into greater dialogue within contemporary contexts.
 This happens when we tackle age-old questions like “Is there such a thing as an original thought?"
-We do stand on the shoulders of giants, according to another philosopher named Bernard of Chartres.
-The fact of the matter doesn’t prevent us participating actively in a conversation that is ongoing.
+We stand on the shoulders of giants, according to another philosopher named Bernard of Chartres.
+The fact of the matter doesn’t prevent us from participating actively in a conversation that is ongoing.
 The creative process urges us to enrich our understanding of the world and this is a joint venture.
 It’s not the quest for originality that best serves the advancement of knowledge; it's the ability to learn from each other.

-We can begin to re-envision these frameworks; in good faith by bridging the gap between the past and present.
+We can begin to re-envision these traditional frameworks; in good faith by bridging the gap between the past and present.
 This reminds us that even in the world of ideas, there is still room for more insight—no matter how small.
-It becomes apparent that we build on top of more established theories and what we experience is nothing less than a vibrant cultural exchange.
+It becomes apparent that we build on top of more established theories and what we experience is nothing less than a vibrant exchange.
 This interplay between the old and new invigorates human relationships by creating discourse.
 Newer perspectives and their antecedents both add character to the narrative of culture, weaving our experiences into that thing which we call the human collective.

 Site Overhaul- 10/28/24